crustio/crust-wiki/docs/guarantor-guidance.md

 ### Wait for the guarantee to take effect

 * Go to "Staking" —— "Account actions"
-* Find the validator you guaranteed, follow the steps shown in below
+* Find the validator you guaranteed, follow the steps shown in below picture
-* It takes one era for the guarantee to take effect
+* There are two values under the account you just guaranteed, the value below is "effective stake", it will take effect after waiting for an era

 ![](https://crust-data.oss-cn-shanghai.aliyuncs.com/wiki/maxwell/staking/staked.png)